 Coloring Concrete With Water Based Paints

-You can color concrete with acrylic paint by mixing it into the wet mix.
+Another way how to color concrete is with acrylic paint by mixing it into the wet mix.
 Acrylic paint can be a cheap way to color concrete crafts.

 The same goes for using latex paint for coloring concrete.

 I made these DIY Concrete Pillar Candleholders using white cement mix and the green was acrylic paint.

 Even though the cost for acrylic and latex paint is low, these water based paints are not as concentrated as a pigment or liquid colorant made specifically for concrete.

 They will require adding a good bit more paint to a mix to get to your desired color, than if you use specially designed coloring.